kubeflow/website/content/docs/about/kubeflow.md

 want to use for each stage of the ML workflow: data preparation, model training, prediction serving, and service management.

-You can choose to deploy your workloads locally or to a cloud environment.
+You can choose to deploy your Kubernetes workloads locally or to a cloud environment.

 ## The Kubeflow mission